-Remember to always keep some coins in your pocket as not every vendor accept debt/credit cards.
+Remember to always keep some coins in your pocket as not every vendor accepts debit/credit cards.

-Once I asked for a crepe in the middle of a park, nice man started to preparing but then I realized that I have no coins.
-I asked him to wait a minute until I will find an ATM and in this case I didn’t need to eat but I felt obligated to pay.
+Once, I asked for a crepe in the middle of a park, a nice man started to preparing, but then I realized that I had no coins.
+I asked him to wait a minute until I find an ATM, and in this case I didn’t need to eat, but I felt obligated to pay.
 He answered let it be a gift.

-Another time I was in rush from Versaille to train station so I picked a quick meal in KFC (haha).
+Another time, I was in a rush from Versaille to the train station, so I picked a quick meal in KFC (haha).
 I booked an order using a machine, not at counter.
-But generous staff informed me that this kind of sandwich is not available at the moment so I can choose another one and get a free drink.
-I thanked and grabbed just an another sandwich.
+But the generous staff informed me that this kind of sandwich is not available at the moment, so I should choose another one and get a free drink.
+I thanked and grabbed just another sandwich.
 It was OK for me.

-I wouldn’t call Parisian greed.
-At least not when I remember “bonjour” 😉
+I wouldn’t call it Parisian greed.
+At least not when I remember “bonjour”.

-The Last Internationale will visit Paris not for the first neither for the last time but tasting mouthwatering macarons is always a great idea!
-It seems that they will not have a time to explore Paris during tournee but this attraction isn’t time consuming!
+The Last Internationale will visit Paris not for the first and neither for the last time, but tasting mouth – watering macarons is always a great idea!
+It seems that they will not have a time to explore Paris during tournee, but this attraction isn’t time – consuming!